Protecting yourself from online scams

 - Make sure you have good security software (anti-virus,

 anti-spyware and a firewall) and you keep it up to date.

-are available through their official websites.
+when updates are available through their official websites.

 - Make sure your wireless network is encrypted and seek advice